vuejsfrankfurt/vuejsfrankfurt.de/docs/events/speaking.md

   - property: og:title
     content: Speaking at Vue.js Frankfurt
   - name: description
-    content: We are always looking for speakers for one of our events, maybe you have something interesting to share?
-Let us know by filling out our speaker form!
+    content: Would you like to speak at Vue.js Frankfurt?
+We gurantee you have something interesting to share and would love to hear from you.
+Check out our Speaking @ Vue.js Frankfurt form to get started!
   - property: og:description
-    content: We are always looking for speakers for one of our events, maybe you have something interesting to share?
-Let us know by filling out our speaker form!
+    content: Would you like to speak at Vue.js Frankfurt?
+We gurantee you have something interesting to share and would love to hear from you.
+Check out our Speaking @ Vue.js Frankfurt form to get started!
   - property: og:image
     content: https://www.vuejsfrankfurt.de/images/speaking-screenshot.png
 ---

 # :microphone: Speaking

-If you are interested in giving talks, workshops etc. please let us know by filling out our [Speaking @ Vue.js Frankfurt form](https://forms.gle/EsxCHGoYuERt5Tie7) or contacting Alex or Victoria directly.

-You can also fill out the form here:
+Would you like to speak at Vue.js Frankfurt?
+We gurantee you have something interesting to share and would love to hear from you.
+Check out our Speaking @ Vue.js Frankfurt form to get started!
+You can also contact Alex or Victoria directly if you have any questions or would like some help.

 <div class="form">
 <iframe src="https://docs.google.com/forms/d/e/1FAIpQLSfx99PhOzCbxRz275pUqBu_vZpz8NkN501jp5sAng3bbLab3Q/viewform?embedded=true" width="640" height="2043" frameborder="0" marginheight="0" marginwidth="0">Loading...</iframe>